plone/plone.app.theming/src/plone/app/theming/browser/resources/userguide.rst

 rules file, such as a design provided by a Plone-agnostic web designer.

-In this case, a basic ``rules.xml`` file will be added for you to start building up a theme from, either in the file manager or the rule mapper (see below).
+In this case, a basic ``rules.xml`` file will be added for you to start building up a theme from using the *Modify theme* screen (see below).
 The generated rules file will assume the main HTML mockup file is called ``index.html``, but you can change this in ``rules.xml``.

-Once you have successfully uploaded a theme Zip file, you will be taken to the file manager (see below), where you can editor or create theme files.
+Once you have successfully uploaded a theme Zip file, you will be taken to the *Modify theme* screen (see below), where you can edit or create theme files.

 *Hint:* If you get an error message like "The uploaded file does not contain a valid theme archive", this usually means that you have uploaded a Zip file